 PILOT LADDERS ALL STATIONS: Pilot ladders must comply with IMCO, SOLAS and USCG requirements.
-Vessels equipped with air powered pilot hoist should check the apparatus for proper operation both up and down.
 Place the pilot ladder clear of scupper plug discharge drains.
 During winter months, keep the ladder protected on deck until ready for use to prevent ice accumulation on the ladder.
-Man ropes and boat ropes are not required unless requested, however a heaving line should be made ready for the pilots bag.
+Man ropes and boat ropes are not required unless requested, however a heaving line should be made ready for the pilot's bag.